 Our G257HU was manufactured in Feb.
 2017.

 The Acer G257HU is a decent 1440p IPS monitor, but there are better choices out there that are much cheaper.
+See our recommendations for the best monitors under $200.

 The Dell U2515H is much better than the Acer G257HU.
 The design of the U2515H is far superior, with far more ergonomic adjustments as well as VESA mounting ports.
 The U2515H has much better gradient handling with less banding, and is free of distracting temporary image retention.
 The U2515H also has better features, including the ability to daisy chain to another monitor, as well as USB charging ports.